 - You can park your vehicle near the Mammoth Mountain Main Lodge and along the road downhill from the Main Lodge and the Adventure Center.
 On weekends or busy days be prepared to park pretty far away and trek up the roadway to the shuttle stop.

 - The shuttle to Red’s Meadow and the Devil’s Postpile is not a free ride.
-Tickets cost $15.00 for adults, $7.00 for children aged 3-15, and free for children under age 2.
+There is a per person fee.
 Pro tip: make advance reservations online to save time and hassle!

 - At the base of the mountain, which is the Mammoth Mountain Adventure Center, buses run pretty frequently.
 Between the early morning hours of 7:30 am to 9:00 am, they are every 45 minutes.
 9:00 am to 10:00 am, they run more frequently at every 30 minutes.
 Peak hours of 10:00 am to 4:00 pm, the buses come every 20 minutes.
 Finally, between 4:45 pm and 6:15 pm, they are again every 45 minutes.
 Take note that the last shuttle bus leaves Red’s Meadow Valley at 7:00 pm.
 If you miss that you will be walking the road back to your car!